Files

 Reading Feature Paths Vs. Reading XSD Types as Features

-Both feature paths and XSD types as features can be used to map features in FME Desktop.
+Both feature paths and XSD types as features can be used to map features in FME Form.
 The approach you adopt may even be a combination! – similar to the example shown later in this tutorial, where we read a sample FIXM dataset.
-It should also be noted, when both are used; feature paths take precedence over XSD types as features.
+It should also be noted that when both are used, feature paths take precedence over XSD types.

-When we specify an XSD type as a feature, this means all elements declared as that type will be mapped as feature types in FME.
+When we specify an XSD type as a feature, it means that all elements declared as that type will be mapped to feature types in FME.
 Therefore, any element declarations in the XSD that match or extend the selected type definition(s) will be identified by this parameter as a feature.

-Ultimately, reading XSD types as features should be utilized when there is a hierarchical-type schema present.
+Ultimately, reading XSD types as features should be used when a hierarchical schema is present.
 When a hierarchical-type schema is present, it simplifies the process by potentially reducing the number of entries required for reading.
-This is because all elements declared by a type are identified at once, instead of the individual elements themselves.
+This is because all elements declared by a type are identified at once rather than the individual elements themselves.
 However, for this to work optimally, an in-depth understanding of your schema is required.

 Validation